samedkarakus/Stock-Control-System/README.md

 # Stock-Control-System
-Controling the content of stock system.
-System is about the product , product stock and supplier informations.
-You can add and delete any of them to create the system.
+It stores the product, product stock and supplier data entered by the user.
+It completes the system by adding or deleting this data.